 Elegant wooden stairs looked inviting to explore the building, and doors leading to the balconies seemed to be calling to open them and enjoy the stunning views on the area around.

 However, the biggest surprise while exploring this site was one of the buildings belonging to the manor house.
 Its old walls were hiding a bit messy but well-preserved rooms.
 The most impressive was a boardroom—still in an exceptionally good condition, it seemed just to be waiting for its second life.
 On the other hand, there were a few details showing that decay had already taken over the place.
 The one causing many thoughts were dry plants in pots—it seemed really strange that they were left there to die.

 Once a great place, today the manor house is taken over by the decay and little by little falls into ruin.
 The park surrounding the building is literally turning into a wild forest, which, relatively thick in winter, most likely is even more difficult to pass through in the warm season of the year.
-Taking all the above into consideration it is easy to predict that the future of the manor house is rather gloomy and it is just a matter of time when the building will finally turn into ruin.
+Taking all the above into consideration it’s easy to predict that the future of the manor house is rather gloomy and it’s just a matter of time when the building will finally turn into ruin.